 While the European Commission’s internal analysis shows that a “target-consistent” carbon price of €32-63 per ton of carbon dioxide emissions would be required by 2030, the actual carbon price during 2017 was only €6 per ton of carbon dioxide emissions.
 And despite a recent rise in the ETS price, current policy stymies investment by failing to give low-carbon investors any bankable guarantee on an adequate future carbon price.

-The paper recommends that the carbon price floor should “top up” the EU ETS price to a level of €25 to €30 per ton of carbon dioxide for the power sector, rising at three per cent to five per cent annually above the rate of inflation until at least 2030.
+The paper recommends that the carbon price floor should “top up” the EU ETS price to a level of €25 to €30 per ton of carbon dioxide for the power sector, rising at 3% to 5% annually above the rate of inflation until at least 2030.
 This would encourage a shift from coal to gas in electricity generation, achieve quick emissions reductions, and help reassure investors in low-carbon technologies.

 A minimum price on carbon dioxide from electricity generation sidesteps potential concerns about international competitiveness because electricity, unlike cement or steel, is not traded internationally beyond European borders.